-Her experience with the shop started before she even sat down for her tattoo.
-Ahead of her appointment, she received a gift box to prepare her for her session.
-With games to actively distract from the pain, a stress ball to help with anxiety, Nahuel and his team had thought of it all.
-He is, after all, a self-described “customer service freak.”
-And while the welcome box may already seem above and beyond, Nahuel and his team make sure returning customers are getting a different mix of items—something that immediately demonstrates that you are more than just a transaction.
+Her unique experience with the shop started before she even sat down for her tattoo.
+As the nerves were hitting, Diandra received a personalized welcome box to prepare her for her session.
+Including stress balls to help with pressure, games to distract from the anxiety, snacks, aftercare cream, and more, the kit showed that Nahuel and his team had thought of it all.
+And from a self-described “customer service freak,” we expected nothing less.
+While the welcome boxes already set the bar high, Nahual and his team even give returning customers a different mix of items—something that immediately signals that they value their customers past a single transaction.

-Think about how you can elevate the personal touch points you have with your customers that will leave them feeling special and wanting to return.
-In that same vein, Nahuel also stresses the importance of acknowledging what your employees need from you.
-For tattoo artists, their work takes “time, energy and actual emotion,” so it can be hard for them to deal with other things outside of their high-pressure job of creating and executing tattoos.
-Nahuel realized this and wanted to “take the pressure off the artists and help build a bridge between them and the client.”
-By taking on the customer relationship and management part of the business—rather than having the artists deal directly with the clients as they often do—Nahuel was able to create a much more effective solution for everyone.
+As a business owner, think about how you can elevate the personal touch points you have with your customers that will leave them feeling special and wanting to return.
+Nahuel also stresses the importance of ensuring your employees have everything they need to do their job well.
+For tattoo artists, their work takes “time, energy, and actual emotion,” making it difficult and stressful for them to deal with the other nuances that come outside of physically tattooing their customers.
+Nahuel realized this and took on the customer relationship and management part of the business to take the pressure off artists and help “build a bridge between them and the client.”
+Rather than having the artists deal directly with clients as they often do at other tattoo places, Nahuel was able to create a much more effective method for everyone.

-Here are some other key learnings from this week’s episode of Behind the Review:
+Here are additional key learnings from this episode:

-It’s important that what you see is what you actually get.
-Consistency in customer service and experience is critical.
-Nahuel understands that consistency doesn’t just matter in his shop—it’s also how it translates online: “We try to make sure that everything you see on social media or in Yelp reviews is not smoke and mirrors.
+- Ensure that what customers see is what they actually get.
+Consistency in customer service and experience is crucial.
+Nahuel understands that consistency online and in the shop matters: “We try to make sure that everything you see on social media or in Yelp reviews is not smoke and mirrors.
 It is the actual experience.”

 EMILY: I’m Emily Washcovick, Yelp’s Small Business Expert.
 Every week I pick one review on Yelp and talk to the entrepreneur … and the reviewer … about the story and business lessons behind it.
 Lets see what’s behind this week’s review.